premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-7. What is the use of `typeof` operator?
+7. What is the use of `typeof` operator?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)